MBDB: Pharmacodynamics

 MBDB acts as a serotonin–norepinephrine releasing agent (SNRA).
 Its EC_{50} values for induction of monoamine release are 540 nM for serotonin, 3,300 nM for norepinephrine (6.1-fold lower than for serotonin), and >100,000 for dopamine (>185-fold lower than for serotonin).
 However, it may still have slight dopamine-releasing actions.
 MBDB fully substitutes for MDMA in drug discrimination tests in rodents.
 It increases locomotor activity similarly to but less robustly than MDMA.
 Likewise, MBDB increases conditioned place preference (CPP) similarly but less efficaciously than MDMA.
 In contrast to MDMA, which produced hyperthermia, MBDB instead produced dose- and time-dependent hypothermia.

 MBDB has similar affinities for the serotonin 5-HT_{1A} and 5-HT_{2A} receptors as MDMA.
 However, MBDB did not show the head-twitch response, a behavioral proxy of psychedelic effects, at any dose in rodents.
-In addition, MBDB (as well as MDMA) do not substitute for lysergic acid diethylamide (LSD) in drug discrimination tests.
+On the other hand, it produced a significant head-twitch response at a low dose but not at higher doses in another study in rodents.
+In any case, MBDB (as well as MDMA) do not substitute for lysergic acid diethylamide (LSD) in drug discrimination tests.
 The lack of apparent hallucinogenic effects with MBDB is analogous to the case of Ariadne, the α-ethyl homologue of DOM; (R)-Ariadne (BL-3912A) showed no psychedelic effects in humans at doses of up to 270 mg orally, whereas DOM is active as a hallucinogen at doses of 5 to 10 mg orally.
 This may be due to lower activational efficacy at the serotonin 5-HT_{2A} receptor.

+MBDB shows greatly reduced capacity to increase oxytocin levels in rodents compared to MMAI and 4-methylthioamphetamine (4-MTA), for reasons that are unclear.

 MBDB is a serotonergic neurotoxin similarly to MDMA.
 However, MBDB appears to have reduced serotonergic neurotoxicity compared to MDMA at behaviorally equivalent doses.
 In addition, unlike MDMA, MBDB does not produce dopaminergic neurotoxicity in mice.

 MBDB and its individual enantiomers, (S)-MBDB and (R)-MBDB, show similar behavioral effects in animals.